Art & Photography

 Taught in mixed ability form groups

-Students will explore the History of ceramics referencing as far back as Neanderthalic man covering elements of cultural traditions, function, and form.
+Students will explore the history of a ceramics referencing as far back as Neanderthalic man covering elements of cultural traditions, function, and form.

-Students will then research and respond to the Ancient Egyptian tradition of Canopic jars before designing and making their own personal outcomes using traditional coiling processes and surface manipulation.
+Students will then research and respond to the Ancient Egyptian tradition of Canopic jars before designing and making their own personal outcomes.
+Students will use contemporary patterns; abstracts shapes connected to a person they admire to represent their personalities and interests.

 YEAR 9